BrockCSC/csc-templates/README.md

 Getting Started
 ---------------

+These instructions are for Linux.

 - Use the provided makefile to compile sources and produce output
   - `$ make`
-- Use ImageMagick to convert images to .eps format (note that .pdf also works).
+- Use ImageMagick to convert images to .eps format (note that .pdf also works)
   - `$ convert image.jpg image.eps`
-- Use dvipdfm to produce PDF files directly from DVI files.
+- Use dvipdfm to produce PDF files directly from DVI files
   - `$ dvipdfm csc-poster.dvi`